News: May 2000 | News: May 2002 | Towpaths as cycleways?

 Don Lee, one of our founders, was appointed to the Inland Waterways Amenity and Advisory Council for a two year period and helped to establish TAG as a strong force in the world of inland waterway restoration, with influence over British Waterways and other central government policy - we are now regularly consulted by the Department of the Environment and British Waterways on major policy decisions.
 Another founding member, Andy Screen, sits on the Inland Waterways Association's Restoration Committee.

 We have undertaken considerable work too on local government plans and are increasingly recognised as an organisation with a commitment to the mass of casual walkers whose voice is seldom heard.

-As our net is spread wider over the whole of Britain, we aim to build up strong working relationships with other organisations: anglers, cyclists, environmental groups and national institutions like the Countryside Agency and the Ramblers Association.
+As our net is spread wider over the whole of Britain, we aim to build up strong working relationships with other organisations: anglers, Find Me A Driving Test, cyclists, environmental groups and national institutions like the Countryside Agency and the Ramblers Association.